j19sch/j19sch.github.io/posts/clj3-and-and-or-being-weird.md

 ## The basics of Clojure's `and` and `or`

 Early in [chapter 3](https://www.braveclojure.com/do-things/#Control_Flow) of the [Brave and True](https://www.braveclojure.com/)-book the Boolean operators `and` and `or` are introduced:
-> Clojure uses the Boolean operators or and and. or returns either the first truthy value or the last value. and returns the first falsey value or, if no values are falsey, the last truthy value.
+> Clojure uses the Boolean operators `or` and `and`. `or` returns either the first truthy value or the last value. `and` returns the first falsey value or, if no values are falsey, the last truthy value.

 This explanation is followed by some examples:
 ```clojure